brettz9/asyouwish/README.md

 4. Last but not least, a Git-accessible client-side web-based IDE...
-(Firefox can execute files and processes, so if nothing else, some kind of command-line interface).
+(Firefox can execute files and processes, so if nothing else, some kind of command-line interface, along the lines of the included command line demo).

 Rejected ideas
 ============